 Introduces the legal and social policy contexts of social work practice.
 Identifies the ways in which the law and social policy can be used to promote the rights and needs of clients and community members.
 Examines the legal obligations of social works and strategies for social workers to use the law and policy in their practice.

-- Social work roles in the law and policy practice, including as policy actors
+Topic 3: Social work practice, the law and social policy

 Unit Learning Outcomes express learning achievement in terms of what a student should know, understand and be able to do on completion of a unit.
 These outcomes are aligned with the graduate attributes.
 The unit learning outcomes and graduate attributes are also the basis of evaluating prior learning.

 |On completion of this unit, students should be able to:||GA1||GA2||GA3||GA4||GA5||GA6||GA7|